Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Hud Control
 Hud controller goes in here, used to access variables in hud controller

+Ground Detector
+Empty object who's location is used to detect whether or not the vehicle is touching the ground.
+If gear is down the code traces from it's position, local down 44cm, and if it hits something it enables taxxiing.
+Including the vehicle itself, so place it between the wheels or something.

 Center of Mass (new in 1.1)
 The aircraft's center of mass.
 Useful to adjust how long it takes to take off.

 Pitch Moment (new in 1.04)
 The point at which force is added to make the vehicle pitch.
-If not set, vehicle will rotate around center of mass.
-When set, Pitch Strength will likely need to be set to a much lower value.
+If not set, script will fail.

-Airplane Thrust Vectoring (new in 1.01)
+Yaw Moment (new in 1.2)
-Tick if you want an airplane to be able to turn quickly even at low speeds.

-Airplane Thrust Vec Str (new in 1.04) minimum rotatation speed value for vehicles that are moving slowly.
-Only affects if Airplane Thrust Vectoring is enabled.
+The point at which force is added to make the vehicle yaw.
+If not set, script will fail.

 Throttle Strength Forward
 Value put into the Constant Force's value corresponding to forward.

+Acceleration Response
+How long it takes for the throttle to reach max after you press and hold it (it's lerped).

+Engine Spool Down Speed Multi
+Multiplies the number above but for when you're slowing down the engine.

 Air Friction
 Amount per frame the vehicle's velocity is lerped towards MaxSpeed.

 Pitch Strength
-Value put into the Constant Force's value corresponding to Pitch.

 Yaw Strength
-Value put into the Constant Force's value corresponding to Yaw.

 Roll Strength
-Value put into the Constant Force's value corresponding to Roll.
+Strength of the rotation on the respective axis

+Pitch Thrust Vec Str (new in 1.2)
+Yaw Thrust Vec Str
+Roll Thrust Vec Str
+Minimum rotational strength for each axis.
+If non-zero then the plane will not invert it's rotation controls on that axis when moving backwards.

+Pitch Friction (new in 1.2)
+Yaw Friction
+Roll Friction
+How much friction is applied to stop you from moving on each axis.

+Pitch Response (new in 1.2)
-Acceleration Response
+Yaw Response
-How long it takes for the throttle to reach max after you press and hold it (it's lerped).

-Rotation Response
+Roll Response
-How long it takes for the rotation to reach max after you press and hold it (it's lerped).
+How long it takes for the rotational inputs to reach max after you press and hold it (it's lerped).

+Reversing Pitch Strength Multi (new in 1.2)
+Reversing Yaw Strength Multi
+Reversing Roll Strength Multi
+When moving backwards through the air, your plane's rotational inputs can but multiplied.
+Does'nt effect axis with thrust vectoring enabled.

+Pitch Down Str Multi
+Allows you to set a seperate rotation speed for pulling down.

+Pitch Down Lift Multi
+Allows you to generate less lift from pulling down. (air hitting the top of your plane)

+Rot Multi Max Speed (new in 1.2)
+Rotational inputs are multiplied by current speed to make flying at low speeds feel heavier.
+Above the speed input here, all inputs will be at 100%.
+Linear.

+Stick Input Power (new in 1.2)
+Applies a response curve to the rotational inputs.
+1 = linear, >1 = flatter then vertical, <1 = more vertical, then gets flatter see this to understand and help tweak: https://www.wolframalpha.com/input/?i=x%5E1.7

 Vel Straighten Str Pitch
-How much the the vehicle's nose is pulled toward the direction of movement on the pitch axis (uses the constantforce).
+How much the the vehicle's nose is pulled toward the direction of movement on the pitch axis.

 Vel Straighten Str Yaw
-How much the the vehicle's nose is pulled toward the direction of movement on the yaw axis (uses the constantforce).
+How much the the vehicle's nose is pulled toward the direction of movement on the yaw axis.

+Max Angle Of Attack Pitch (new in 1.2)
+Max Angle Of Attack Yaw
+Angle of attack above which the plane will lose control.

+Aoa Curve Strength (new in 1.2)
+Shape of the angle of attack lift curve.
+See this to understand (the 2 in the input represents this value): https://www.wolframalpha.com/input/?i=-%28%281-x%29%5E2%29%2B1

+High Aoa Mine Control Pitch (new in 1.2)
+High Aoa Mine Control Yaw
+The angle of attack curve is augmented by being MAX'd(taking the higher value) with a linear curve that is multiplied by this number.
+Use this value to decide how much control the plane has when beyond it's 'max' angle of attack.

+High Pitch Aoa Min Lift (new in 1.2)
+High Yaw Aoa Min Lift
+When the plane is is at a high angle of attack you can give it a minimum amount of lift/drag, so that it doesn't just lose all air resistance.

 Taxi Rotation Speed
 Degrees per second the vehicle rotates on the ground.
-Uses simple object rotation, no physics, should probably be improved.
+Uses simple object rotation with a lerp, no real physics to it.

-Airplane Pitch Down Str Ratio
-Allows you to set a seperate rotation speed for pulling down.

-Airplane Lift
-Amount of lift the wings generate.
-Or amount of local thrust upward generated when your velocity vector is toward the bottom of your vehicle, and vice-versa.

 Airplane Vel Lift Coefficient (new in 1.01)
-Adjust the curve of how much more lift is generated from moving faster.
+Adjust how long the lift curve is.
+Higher = more lift

-Airplane Pull Down Lift Ratio
-Allows you to generate less lift from pulling down.

-Airplane Sideways Lift
+Sideways Lift
 How much angle of attack on yaw affects vehicles velocity vector.
 Yaw steering strength?

+Max Vel Lift (new in 1.2)
+Maximum value for lift, as it's exponential it's wise to stop it at some point.

 Airplane Vel Pull up
 Vehicle will pull up slightly depending on it's speed multiplied by this value.
 Used to counter the fact that without it, your nose will slowly point down.

-Airplane Roll Friction (new in 1.1)
-How quickly the plane will stop rolling after you let go of roll controls.
-Also increases the faster you go.

 Has Flaps (new in 1.1)
 Whether or not the vehicle has flaps and does physics/animations for them.